simbleau/cddns/README.md

 ### 2.2.3 List
 **Help: `cddns list --help`**

-The `list` command will print Cloudflare resources.
+The `list` command will print Cloudflare resources visible with your API token.

+- **Zones** are domains, subdomains, and identities managed by Cloudflare.
+- **Records** are A (IPv4) or AAAA (IPv6) DNS records managed by Cloudflare.

-To show your zones AND records:
+To list your zones AND records:
-Example:
 ```bash
 cddns list
 ```

-To show only zones:
+To list only zones:
-Example:
 ```bash
 cddns list zones
 ```

-To show only records:
+To list only records:
-Example:
 ```bash
 cddns list records
 ```